 Georgian ensemble, Nanina.
-UK tour - ALL DATES, plus Ts'utisopeli - a weekend of workshops, performance and feasting
+UK tour – ALL DATES, plus Ts'utisopeli – a weekend of workshops, performance + feasting

 Georgian ensemble, Nanina.
-UK tour - ALL DATES, plus Ts'utisopeli - a weekend of workshops, performance and feasting
+UK tour – ALL DATES, plus Ts'utisopeli – a weekend of workshops, performance + feasting

-Women's ensemble, Nanina, from the country of Georgia, are touring the UK during September 2025, teaching and performing polyphonic songs, and appearing as guests of honour at a weekend festival of Georgian polyphony.
+Women's ensemble, Nanina, from the country of Georgia, are touring the UK during September 2025, teaching and performing the unique and beautiful, UNESCO listed polyphonic songs of Georgia, and appearing as guests of honour at a weekend festival of Georgian polyphony.

 TOUR DATES + TICKET LINKS

-Links to details and ticket pages for other tour dates will be added here as each is confirmed.
+Links to details and ticket pages for other tour dates below.

 Saturday 13, Oxford – Workshop + concert (tickets here)